learningequality/studio/docs/add_content.rst

       Review the number and size of the selected resources.

-   .. tip:: Ypu can use the **Back** link to return to the full resources list, but you will loose the current selection.
+   .. tip:: You can use the **Back** link to return to the full resources list, but you will loose the current selection.

 #.
 Click **IMPORT** when you are done to return to the main channel content page.